Jeff Ruggeri

 The theory behind the design is elegantly simple.
 Domains are essentially

 logical entities, existing primarily in the software of the SSP.
-The SSP itself
+The SSP

 groups boards into domains, allows access to consoles with netcon, can